 If such a man as Hart cannot decide, I will not either.
 Perhaps historical analysis is not our best servant for this question.
 Perhaps we need epic poetry to instruct us.

 King Hrolf Kraki ultimately fails.
 His realm grows a bit soft and corrupt.
 Yet before that happened he managed to defeat a wicked and truly evil king who had wrought chaos throughout the land for years.
 He fails, but the good outweighed the bad.
 So too king Arthur fails.
 His sins, and the sins of others catch up with them.
 Yet, the good that came from the golden age of Camelot inspired the very idea of chivalry, which formed the ethic of the west for 500 years at least.
 When Roland receives the assignment of the rear guard, he suspects treachery, but turns to his stepfather and says,

 Ah, slave and coward, malicious heir of dishonored ancestors, did you think I would let the glove fall to the ground as you did the staff when you stood before Charles?

-The rearguard is destroyed under Roland’s command, but Charlemagne returns just in time Beowulf defeats the dragon but could not establish the kind of kingdom that had others fight the dragon instead of him.
+The rearguard is destroyed under Roland’s command, but Charlemagne returns just in time.
+Beowulf defeats the dragon but could not establish the kind of kingdom that meant that others took up similar fights as he.
 But . . . who doesn’t love the character of Beowulf?

 At the end of The Song of Roland Charlemagne cries out, “O God, my life is a burden!”
 He knows that all of his fighting and all of the sacrifice will not bring about a heaven on earth.
-But, he smashed the pagans, avenged treachery, and Julienne was led triumphantly to Christ.
+But, he smashed the pagans, avenged treachery, and Julienne was led triumphantly to the baptismal font.

 Truly sacrificial action, whether political or otherwise, has a lasting impact despite our sins and limitations.